 Court Records are public records and available to anyone.
 Court Records include a court case file that includes a docket sheet and any documents filed in the case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Each state maintains a record of people’s criminal past.
 These state databases are all linked and you can track criminal convictions from another state.
-You can go to courthouse and inquire, or check the website.
+You can go to courthouse and inquire in person, or you can check the website.
 It helps to know the county, and if the crime was in a completely different state, you might have to pay a fee for a more complete search.

 When you look up someone’s criminal record you can find out if someone has been arrested, charged, or convicted for any crimes, which can include: